BlackHammerMc-2025/BookShelf/UPDATES.md

 2026-3-24 1:29 PM: Fixed dates in this file, from accidental 2025 to proper 2026, fixed server MiniMOTD.

 2026-3-26 4:20 PM: I can now see user's IP in the console incase I ever need to IP ban someone.

+2026-3-29 12:38 PM: Users will have to re-register as we switched login mods.